viking-sudo-rm/StackNN/README.md

 y:       - - - - 1 0 1 1
 ~~~

-In 10 epochs, the model tends to achieve 100% accuracy.
-Since the dataset it is learning is randomly generated each run, the model will sometimes get stuck around 60%.
+In 5 epochs, the model tends to achieve 100% accuracy.
 To run the task for yourself, you can do:

 ~~~bash
 python run.py ReverseTask